• JOIN OUR POSTCARD COMMUNITY!!

-SHOW DETAILS HERE.
-And why not join us as a guest at one of our ZOOM meetings.
-Have a look at our schedule of UPCOMING MEETINGS which are monthly except for the summer.
-Or, become a TPC Facebook friend to stay connected!
+You can join us as a guest at one of our monthly, except for the summer.
+ZOOM meetings.
+The schedule is here.
+UPCOMING MEETINGS Or, become a TPC Facebook friend to stay connected!

 Club Meetings